marionamolineherrero/Internship-MEDISIP/README.md

 # Internship-MEDISIP: Preliminary Measurements to Guide the Development of a Standing CT

-50 SECONDS ROTATION (3000 speed in arduino)
+50 SECOND ROTATION (3000 speed in arduino)

 ## Code Files